Tokyo Metropolitan Art Museum: History

-Upon its opening, the new institution was quickly lambasted by several art critics, with high-profile critic Shizuka Shikazaki deriding it as a "complete failure", due to the fact that, despite its objective of being a "permanent art museum", the museum itself did not have a permanent collection, and was mainly used as leased exhibition space to local art collectives.
-Just two years later, critic Seisui Sakai wrote a similarly critical review, stating that the museum would not truly be complete until it had established a permanent collection.
+Upon its opening, the new institution was quickly lambasted by several art critics, including Shizuka Shikazaki who said it was a "complete failure" because it was planned as a permanent art museum and had no permanent collection; it was mainly used as a leased exhibition space to local art collectives.
+Two years later critic Seisui Sakai also wrote a critical review, stating that the museum would not truly be complete until it had established a permanent collection.